Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability

-During the perturbed interface inverse process of RMI, the NOEF along the central axis shows two-peak values near perturbed interface, and the impact of shock wave significantly enhances the NOEF. (iii) In the case with external magnetic field, the magnetic field shows inhibitory effects on the evolution of RMI.
+During the perturbed interface inversion process of RMI, the NOEF along the central axis shows two peak values near the perturbed interface, and the impact of the shock wave significantly enhances the NOEF. (iii) In the cases with external magnetic fields, the magnetic field shows inhibitory effects on the evolution of RMI.
 Specifically, the magnetic field has a pronounced inhibitory effect on the nonlinear stage, especially on the generation of KHI.
-Besides, there exists a critical magnetic field under which the amplitude of interface can be suppressed to $0$. (iv) Before the interface inverse, the magnetic field indirectly enhances the TNE intensity by suppressing the interface inverse.
-After the interface inverse, the magnetic field significantly suppresses the TNE intensity by inhibiting the further development of the perturbed interface. (v) In terms of entropy production rate, the magnetic field has pronounced inhibitory effect on the entropy production rate caused by heat conduction, but has a weak effect on the entropy production rate caused by viscosity.
+Besides, there exists a critical magnetic field under which the amplitude of the interface can be suppressed to $0$. (iv) Before the interface inversion, the magnetic field indirectly enhances the TNE intensity by suppressing the interface inversion.
+After the interface inversion, the magnetic field significantly suppresses the TNE intensity by inhibiting the further development of the perturbed interface. (v) In terms of entropy production rate, the magnetic field has a pronounced inhibitory effect on the entropy production rate caused by heat conduction.
+However, the effects of magnetic field on the entropy production rate caused by viscosity is small.